tanzquotient/website/README.md

 ## Configuration

+All configuration lives in an environment file: `.env`.
+The following elaborate scheme of scripts is used to generate it.

-`variables.yml` defines the variables needed for this project to run.
+The file `variables.yml` is the single source of truth by defining **all** environment variables needed for this project to run.
 The file is checked into the git repository.
-**Do not modify** `variables.yml` unless you want to define new env variables or remove outdated variables.
+**Do not modify** `variables.yml` unless you want to define new env variables or remove outdated ones.

 The file `overrides.yml` contains custom values for your setup.
 A basic version will be generated when initializing the project.